lext/torch-network-design/README.md

 ### Fully-connected blocks
 Here there are 3 types of blocks that usually need to be used: *fc_block* -- linear layer followed by batch normalization and leaky ReLU, *fc* - just a linear layer and also *softmax* -- LogSoftMax layer in Torch.
 You need to specify the number of neurons on the given layer.
 This number can be -1.
 It will indicate that you take the same number of neurons as it was on the previous layer.
 Also, **when you instantiate the object, you need to set only the number of input dimensions as there is no any convolution involved!**

-An example to buid a simple MLP:
+An example to build a simple MLP:

 ```python
 from designer import ModelDesigner